icalledmyselfmoon/stemCNV_check_Read_the_docs/source/config_parameters.rst

 - **data_path**: the output of StemCNV-check will be written to this path
 - **log_path**: the log files of StemCNV-check will be written to this path

-**Advanced options**

-The config file created by this command will only include the absolute necessary settings to run the workflow.
-If you are interested in setting additional parameters or changing the content of the report, you can add this flag --config-details medium to the command (also available with ‘advanced’ or ‘complete’ instead of ‘medium’)

 **Specification of labels (and their report colors) assigned to sample level QC measures**